myroms/roms_test/WC13/Normalization/Readme.md

 Before executing this driver, relevant circulation statistics, including the mean and standard deviation, $\boldsymbol{\Sigma}$, for all variables in the control vector (**zeta**, **u**, **v**, **T**, and **S**) must be determined.
 These statistical fields are extracted from **ROMS** long, nonlinear climatological solutions corresponding to the intended data-assimilation application grid.
 The standard deviations for the prior (initial conditions), model error (weak constraint formulation), surface forcing (**ADJUST_STFLUX** and **ADJUST_WSTRESS**), and lateral open boundary conditions (**ADJUST_BOUNDARY**) are read from separate input NetCDF files, as mentioned above.

 If the **BALANCE_OPERATOR** is enabled, $\boldsymbol{K_b}$, the standard deviations are defined based on the unbalanced background-error covariance.
-The balance operator imposes a multivariate constraint on the background-error covariance, enabling the extraction of information about unobserved variables from observed data by establishing balance relationships, such as **T-S** empirical formulas, hydrostatic balance, and geostrophic balance, with other state variables (Weaver et al., 2005).
+The balance operator imposes a multivariate constraint on the background-error covariance, enabling the extraction of information about unobserved variables from observed data by establishing balance relationships, such as **T-S** empirical formulas, hydrostatic balance, and geostrophic balance, with other state variables (Weaver *et al.*, 2005).

 The following figures show the **WC13** standard deviation for free surface (m), surface temperature (Celsius), and surface salinity: